allenai/RL4LMs/README.md

 We provide building blocks for natural language policy optimization containing on-policy algorithms, reward functions, metrics, datasets and LM actor-critic policies

+# Install

-## Install
+## Local Installation
 ```bash
 git clone https://github.com/allenai/RL4LMs.git
 cd RL4LMs
 pip install -e .
 ```

+## Docker
+We provide also a Dockerfile for development using docker containers containing all the dependencies.

+## Additional dependencies

+Optionally, coreNLP libraries are required for certain metric computations (eg. SPICE) which can be downloaded using the bash script `rl4lms/envs/text_generation/caption_metrics/spice`

-## Train PPO/NLPO
+# Quick Start - Train PPO/NLPO using pre-defined YAML configs
-We provide a simple training interface `scripts/training/train_text_generation.py` that allows to train PPO, NLPO or supervised by using a yml config file.
+We provide a simple training interface `scripts/training/train_text_generation.py` that allows to train PPO, NLPO or supervised by using a config file (YAML).
 For instance to train T5-base on CNN/DM summarization on PPO using Rouge-1 as reward function, one can run:

 ```bash